platformsh/platformsh-docs/docs/src/development/sanitize-db/mariadb.md

 Otherwise you may lose most or even all of the relevant data stored in your database.

 First, take a [database dump](/add-services/mysql/_index.md#exporting-data) of your development environment.
-You won't alter your production data.
-This is just a safety precaution.
+This is just a safety precaution -- production data is not altered.
 To get a database dump, run: `platform db:dump -e <DEVELOPMENT_ENVIRONMENT_NAME>`.

 {{< codetabs >}}